skypilot-org/skypilot/docs/source/examples/iterative-dev-project.rst

   $ ssh dev-worker1
   $ ssh dev-worker2

-Sky provides easy password-less SSH access by automatically creating entries for each cluster in :code:`~/.ssh/config`.
+SkyPilot provides easy password-less SSH access by automatically creating entries for each cluster in :code:`~/.ssh/config`.
 Referring to clusters by names also allows for seamless integration with common tools such as :code:`scp`, :code:`rsync`, and `Visual Studio Code Remote
 <https://code.visualstudio.com/docs/remote/remote-overview>`_.